Styyx1/ADT/Changlog.md

 # Changelog

+## 5.1.3
+### Notes
+- Fixed issue with CC content not being updated.
+This *should* fix the install issues.
+- Updated: XPMSSE

 ## 5.1.2
 ### Notes
 - **Likely to be the last version to support steam.
 Future versions may go GOG exclusive.**